torognes/swarm/README.md

 ### version 1.2.21 ###

-**swarm** 1.2.21 is supposed to fix some problems related to the use of the SSSE3 cpu instructions which are not always available.
+**swarm** 1.2.21 is supposed to fix some problems related to the use of the SSSE3 CPU instructions which are not always available.

 <a name="version1220"/>
 ### version 1.2.20 ###